 This is a blended learning course.
 We will meet face-to-face once a week to develop our projects.
 We will also participate in weekly online activities such as readings, discussion boards, wikis, etc. Offered in the spring semester of odd years.

 Description: Analysis and research of science literacy concepts, how to engage in public conversations about controversial issues, how to interview scientists, how to edit scientific audio interviews, and how to ultimately produce a podcast series with the goal of increasing the public's science literacy.

-Recommended for junior level students and above.
+Prerequisites: Junior level students and above.

 This course is a prerequisite for: ASCI 381